WICG/dbsc/DBSCE/Overview.md

 ## Why DBSC(E)?

-While the original DBSC proposal is focused on providing a mechanism for browsers to bind session credentials to a device, it still remains vulnerable to malware that can run on a device during the initial web application signin/login.
+While the original DBSC proposal is focused on providing a mechanism for browsers to bind session credentials to a device, it still remains vulnerable to malware that can run on a device during any web application signin/login.
 If a malware happens to be already running in the device, it can force the user to login, and provide its own binding keys (asymmetric key pair) to the web application, there by gaining the ability to steal the session.
 Any upcoming sessions after this, even with DBSC, will not be reliable.

-DBSC(E) aims to mitigate this risk by introducing the concept of key generation (asymmetric device-bound key) during the device registration and binds all the future sessions to the device.
-Enterprises are free to decide when and how to have the device bound keys generated and DBSC(E) allows for the possibility for a given session to be bound to the device, if the device registration is performed when there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)).
-With DBSC(E), the malware makes it harder to compromise a device even during signin/login.
-Device registration is also expected to be a once-in-a-lifetime operation, and hence the user will not be required to perform this operation again, reducing opportunities for malware to extract session credentials the device.
+DBSC(E) aims to mitigate this risk by introducing the concept of key generation (asymmetric device-bound key) during the device registration and binds all the future sessions to the key.
+Enterprises can decide when and how to generate device bound keys, however, DBSC(E) allows for a given session to be bound to the device, if the device registration is performed when there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)) e.g. before giving a device to an employee.
+Device registration is also expected to be a once-in-a-lifetime protected operation, and hence the user will not be required to perform this operation again, reducing opportunities for malware to extract session credentials of the device.DBSC(E) makes it impossible for malware to compromise a device during signin/login, but DBSC(E) doesn't protect a given session if the malware is present during the device registration.

 ## How does it integrate with DBSC?